qkost/raiders-of-the-lost-dice/Session Notes/Session 32.md

 ## Recap

 Welcome friends back to Exandria!
-Last we left off our heros faced against the gargantuan dragon turtle, [[Idok (Dragon Turtle)]].
+Last we left off our heroes faced against the gargantuan dragon turtle, [[Idok (Dragon Turtle)]].

 [[Tato]] and [[Grogar, The Ironshell]] approached the dragon and treated with him, which went... badly.
 It did, however, buy some time for [[Kelward]] to scour [[Idok (Dragon Turtle)]]'s hoard in search of the Kiss of the Changebringer.